dhansel/WifiModem/README.md

 Use ATD, ATDT or ATDP to "dial" a number.
 The module understands the following formats for the number following the ATD command:

 - ATDT hostname.com[:port].
 Connect to hostname.com.
-If port is omitted then it defaults to 23.
 - ATDT n.n.n.n[:port].
 Connect to IP addres n.n.n.n.
-If port is omitted then it defaults to 23.
   Any non-digit can be used as the separator instead of "." or ":".
 - ATDT aaabbbcccddd[pppp].
 Connect to IP address aaa.bbb.ccc.ddd[:pppp].
-This is useful for some vintage terminal programs that filter out any non-digit characters.
+This is useful for some vintage terminal programs that expect a phone number to only contain digits.

+If the port argument is omitted in either of these then it defaults to 23.